- How can I change the default port that Terminal Services listens on?

 - On the next reboot, the Terminal Server will be listening on port 513.

-- To connect to the new port, use the XP RDP Client (this client will work on any Windows OS) and connect using the syntax computername:513
+- To connect to the new port, connect using the syntax computername:513

 Note: To connect to the Terminal Server from off campus, you will now need to use the VPN to connect into the Campus Network, first.
 On-campus access will not require use of the VPN.